 During the meeting at Nicea in 325, the bishop who represented Aelia Capitolina [Jerusalem] brought the forgotten city to Constantine’s attention.
 As part of his campaign to Christianize the world, Constantine decided to rebuild Christ’s city.
 He sent as his ambassador for the project his beloved mother, Helena, Empress of Byzantium.

 Working like a true archaeologist, Empress Helena found resident Jews and Christians whose oral history and rare documents helped her uncover what was left of early Christian history.
 She demolished the pagan temples and set to work excavating the cave that had been Jesus’ original tomb.
-Somehow, she was able to obtain the three wooden crosses on which Jesus and the two criminals were crucified, along with a plaque that read, “Jesus of Nazareth, king of the Jews.”
+Somehow, she was able to obtain the three wooden crosses on which Jesus and the two criminals were crucified, along with the plaque that read, “Jesus of Nazareth, king of the Jews.”
 Not only did she obtain the crosses, but she obtained the actual nails used to attach the bodies to the crosses.
 Legend states that in order to determine which of the three crosses had been used for Jesus, Empress Helena and the Bishop of Aelia Capitolina “bore the pieces of wood to the bedside of a dying woman.
 When the third cross was placed beside her, the invalid “suddenly opened her eyes, regained her strength, and sprang, well, from her bed.”

 Church of the Holy Sepulcher in Jerusalem.
 Photo: Wikimedia Commons.(1)